VictoriaMetrics/operator/README.md

 - `VMPodScrape` - defines scraping metrics configuration from pods.
 - `VMRule` - defines alerting or recording rules.
 - `VMProbe` - defines a probing configuration for targets with blackbox exporter.
-- `VMScrapeConfig` - define a scrape config using all the service discovery options supported in victoriametrics.
+- `VMScrapeConfig` - define a scrape config using any of the service discovery options supported in victoriametrics.

 Besides, operator allows you to manage VictoriaMetrics applications inside kubernetes cluster and simplifies this process [quick-start](/docs/quick-start.md)
 With CRD (Custom Resource Definition) you can define application configuration and apply it to your cluster [crd-objects](/docs/api.md).